skedwards88/word_lists/README.md

 ### Raw word lists

-`raw/wordnik.txt` is an opensource wordlist from [Wordnik](https://github.com/wordnik/wordlist), plus a few entries that were added as per user request.
+`raw/wordnik.txt` is an open source word list from [Wordnik](https://github.com/wordnik/wordlist), plus a few entries that were added as per user request.
 It contains ~200,000 entries.

 `raw/wiki.txt` is the word frequency on Wikipedia, compiled by https://github.com/IlyaSemenov/wikipedia-word-frequency.
 It contains ~2.6 million entries, including non-English entries.